-Personal/Blog Related Facts:
+Personal/Blog Related Facts

 Is the blog your full time job?

 Yes!
 I started sharing recipes for family and friends as a hobby.
 Never in a million years did I think I would become an entrepreneur and earn an income doing something I love!
 I left my corporate marketing job in the summer of 2014 to stay at home with my son.
 I also do freelance recipe development, recipe testing, food photography, and social media work.
 You can read all about me on my about page.

 How many times a week do you publish new recipes on Katie’s Cucina?